For Part One of these Iron Man 1970s classics click HERE.

 Meanwhile, Iron Man, King Jerald and Princess Susan plan their next moves, when Iron Man suddenly yields to some of the nightmarish visions caused by being on this alternate Earth.
 When he comes out of it, the former Black Lama confesses to Tony what is happening to him, so our hero realizes the quicker he can find Firebrand and take him back to our Earth the better.

-Before any further action can be taken, the kaiju-sized dragon warship being piloted by Firebrand attacks King Jerald’s castle and starts wiping out his army.
+Before any further action can be taken, the kaiju-sized dragon warship being powered by Firebrand attacks King Jerald’s castle and starts wiping out his army.
 Baroness Rockler and Not-Kissinger are aboard the warship, too, to ensure that Firebrand doesn’t double cross them.

 Iron Man takes on the mammoth dragon-shaped warship and, after a prolonged and destructive battle, causes it to explode.
 Baroness Rockler and Not-Kissinger were knocked unconscious by the blast, but Firebrand’s armor protected him.